cooscoos/Hoive/README.md

 ## To do
 ### Mosquito

-- done, tidy up pmoore etc and then write some very good tests because that was a nighmare.
+- done, tidy up pmoore etc and then have a good playtest and write some tests because that was a nighmare.

 ### Tidy up